 Cultural Impact Beyond Music

-BTS’ influence extends far beyond their discography.
-They’ve become ambassadors of Korean culture, introducing millions to the language, traditions, and values of South Korea.
-Their speeches at the United Nations and campaigns with UNICEF have highlighted social issues, making them role models for social change.
+BTS' influence goes well beyond their discography.
+They've introduced millions to Korean language, traditions, and values.
+Their speeches at the United Nations and work with UNICEF on mental health initiatives made them symbols of positive change.

 What's Next for BTS in 2026?